-- Armor: 100 (factored by 4 for damage values), effectively giving 400 net. health against Cerberus. - Primary Damage: 25 - Secondary Damage: 100 on players, 120 on vehicles. - Run over damage: 33
+- Armor: 100 (factored by 4 for damage values), effectively giving 400 net. health against Cerberus. - Primary Damage: 25 - Secondary Damage: 100 on players, 120 on vehicles. - Run over damage: 33Jump on damage: 10'000Weapon can overheat.

-• Weapon can overheat.

 Banshee

 Banshee Description

 The Banshee is somewhere between the Streamer and the Demon.
 It is the fastest of all vehicles (100) and can do short jumps.
 It is therefore not entirely airborne.
 But it is mounted with a Violator-like weapon as well as a rocket launcher.